Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 It appears she was involved in a collision at some point in 1944.
 I have no further details on this, except that the other ship, the British Kerry Coast, sank following the collision, though was later salvaged and repaired.

-Mosdale subsequently returned to St. John, N.B. with Convoy UC 53A*, departing Liverpool on Jan.
-19-1945, arriving New York on Febr.
-2. A week later she's listed in the Halifax portion of the New York-U.K. Convoy HX 337, bound for Liverpool with a general cargo, meats and mail - follow the link for further info.
-In March she's listed as bound for St. John, N.B. in Convoy UC 60B*, which left Liverpool on March 18 and arrived New York on the 29th.
-At the beginning of the following month she joined Convoy HX 348, which left New York on Apr.
-3 and arrived Liverpool on the 20th (see external link below), and on Apr.
-27 she joined the westbound Convoy UC 65B*, which arrived New York on May 7; Mosdale, however, was bound for Boston.
-At the end of that month we find her in the eastbound Convoy CU 71, leaving New York on May 20, arriving Liverpool on the 30th.
-Mosdale joined this convoy from Boston.
+She subsequently returned to St. John, N.B. with Convoy UC 53A*, departing Liverpool on Jan.
+19-1945 (with Karsten Wang and Washington Express), arriving her destination on Febr.
+2. A week later she's listed in the Halifax portion of the New York-U.K. Convoy HX 337, for which Laurits Swenson served as Commodore Vessel.
+Mosdale was bound for Liverpool with a general cargo, meats and mail.
+In March she's listed as bound for St. John, N.B. in Convoy UC 60B*, which left Liverpool on March 18 (California Express again took part).
+Mosdale arrived her destination on the 29th, and at the beginning of the following month A. Hague has her, along with Heranger, Kaldfonn and Viggo Hansteen, in Convoy HX 348*, which originated in New York on Apr.
+3 and arrived Liverpool on the 20th.
+Page 6 of the archive documents indicates she joined this convoy from St. John, N.B.
+On Apr.
+27 we find her in the westbound Convoy UC 65B*, which arrived New York on May 7; Mosdale arrived Boston that day, continuing to St. John the next day.
+She returned across the Atlantic with Convoy CU 71, originating in New York on May 20, arriving Liverpool on the 30th.
+Mosdale joined from Boston.

-* The ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
-In the meantime, please go to these convoys in the section listing ships in all ON convoys.
-All the UC convoys will also be added; for now, the ships sailing in them are named in the section listing ships in all UC convoys.
-These fast convoys usually did not have more than 2-3 Norwegian ships.
-As will be seen, the ones that are mentioned most often are California Express, Washington Express, Hegra, Martin Bakke, Nordahl Grieg, Elisabeth Bakke, Kaptein Worsøe, Karsten Wang, and Trondanger.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+All the UC convoys will also be added; for now, please see ships in all UC convoys.
+Note also that the entire HX series will eventually be updated and completed, including the already existing convoys (some have already been updated); see ships in all HX convoys.

 Related external link: